 A strong local food system can positively impact the resiliency, health, economy and environment of the Boulder Valley and surrounding region.
-Food choices and their method of production represent someone of the most significant impacts that humans have on the quality of our-lifve and the environmentsworld around us.
+Food choices and their agricultural method of production represent one of the most significant impacts that humans have on the quality of our livesworld around us.
 A strong local food system can positively impact the resiliency, health, economy and environment of the Boulder Valley and its surrounding areas.
 Sustainable rural and urban agricultural practices and efficient short distances to transport of food can help reduce energy used to feed the community.
 Access to healthysafe food, including locally grown food for all Boulder residents, is a top priority for our community.
 It is important that suchhealthy food be available to individuals and families in all neighborhoods, regardless of economic situation and location.

 Roots in progressive food movements run deep in Boulder County and have contributed to the dynamic and thriving natural foods industry.
-Many local restaurants specialize in providing local ingredients in their food, garden to table processes have been developed in local schools, and the desire for a year round farmers market are all indications of people's growing interest and demand for locally produced food.
+Many local restaurants specialize in providing local ingredients in their food, garden to table processes have been developed in local schools, and the desire for a year-round farmers market are all indications of people's growing interest and demand for locally produced food.

 The city and county have made significant contributions to the preservation of lands suitable for agricultural production, and the water needed to use these areas for agriculture.
 Most agricultural production in the Boulder Valley occurs on city and county open space.
+Agricultural lands in the Boulder Valley included tilled cropland, irrigated fields, hay fields, grazed fields, orchards, tree farms, and urban plots.

-The following policies on agriculturale and access to local food systems guide public policy and decision-making in to move our community.toward a more robust agricultural economy and ensuring everyone has access to food.
+The following policies on agriculturale and access to local food systems guide public policy and decision-making in to move our community.

+toward a more robust agricultural economy and ensuring everyone has access to food.

-- •Support for Agriculture
+- Support for Agriculture

 - Local Food Production

 - Sustainable Food ProductionAgricultural Practices

+- Soil Health and Soil Carbon Sequestration

 - •Regional Efforts to Enhance the Food System

-- •Urban Gardening and Food Production
+- Urban Gardening and Food Production

 - Access to Locally Produced Healthy Food